Stephen Dobbie: 2018–19 season

-Dobbie was appointed Queens new club captain after John Rankin departed to join Clyde during the 2018 close season.
-On 17 July 2018, Dobbie scored his fifth hat-trick since his return to the Doonhamers versus Clyde in a 3–0 win in the Scottish League Cup at Palmerston, his first treble of the season.
-Dobbie's sixth hat-trick since his return to the Doonhamers and his second of the season was scored on 25 August 2018 in a 3–0 win away to Falkirk in the Scottish Championship.
+Dobbie was appointed Queens' new club captain after John Rankin departed to join Clyde during the 2018 close season.
+On 17 July 2018, Dobbie scored his fifth hat-trick since his return to Queen of the South against Clyde in a 3–0 win in the Scottish League Cup at Palmerston, his first treble of the season.
+Dobbie's sixth hat-trick since his return to Queen of the South and his second of the season was scored on 25 August 2018 in a 3–0 win away to Falkirk in the Scottish Championship.

 On 1 September 2018, Dobbie scored his seventh hat-trick since his return to Palmerston in a 5–0 win at home to Ayr United in the Scottish Championship, his third treble of the season; the first three goals arrived in a ten-minute spell during the first half (12, 20 and 22 minutes), with his second goal being a penalty kick.
 Dobbie then had a penalty saved in the 31st minute by Ayr goalkeeper Ross Doohan.
 Dobbie scored his fourth goal of the match in the 84th minute.
-On 15 September 2018, he played in his 200th match for the Doonhamers versus Ross County in a 0–0 draw.
+On 15 September 2018, he played in his 200th match for Queen of the South against Ross County in a goalless draw.
 At that point his record for Queens included 182 starts and 18 substitute appearances.